pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 #### example workflow

-This is a simple example workflow for introducing RBS to a large application.
+This is a simple example workflow for introducing RBS to a application.
 The first command generates RBS files from the application codebase using `rbs prototype rb`.
 This command generates RBS files in the `sig/prototype/` directory from `app` and `lib` directories.

 Then, write type definitions under `sig/hand-written/` directory.
 You can write type definitions to the directory without worrying about duplication.

 After that, run `rbs subtract` to remove duplication from the generated RBS files.
-This command removes duplication from the generated RBS files and writes the result to the `sig/prototype/` directory.
+This command removes duplication from the generated RBS files and overwrites the result to the `sig/prototype/` directory.
 Finally, the generated RBS and the hand-written RBS are available.
 You can type-check your application using these RBS files.

 ### rbs parse